initOS/odoo-analyse/README.md

 `-s /path/to/data.json` ..
 Store the loaded modules in a file

-Or if you want to output it to `stdin`:
+Or if you want to output it to `stdout`:

 `-s -` ..
-Outputs the loaded modules to stdin
+Outputs the loaded modules to stdout

+### Loading files
+`-l /path/to/data.json` ..
+Loads the JSON data from a file which you can use for detailed analysis/graphs.
+This serves as a cache-like system to analyse repositories or Odoo installations by first saving the data into a file and then reusing it.

 ### Filtering